aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## Introduction

 This example is meant to be used as the logical evolution in AVD to new users.
-This document follows the single data center structure and asumes the reader was already been able to successfully deploy the scenario described in the section [AVD example for a single data center using L3LS](../single-dc-l3ls/README.md).
+Therefore, this document follows the single data center structure and assumes the reader could deploy the scenario described in the section [AVD example for a single data center using L3LS](../single-dc-l3ls/README.md).

-The main goal of this section is to provide a base scenario to enable the new users to grow in number of DCs (Data Center) and configure the interconnection between different DCs.
+The main goal of this example is to provide a base scenario to enable the new users to grow in the number of DCs (Data Centers) and configure the interconnection between different DCs.

 The example includes and describes all the AVD files and their content used to build an L3LS EVPN/VXLAN Symmetric IRB network covering two twin DCs.
 This design will use the EVPN DC GW feature to avoid unnecessary BGP overlay convergence.
-This feature rewrites EVPN routes on a set of devices (called EVPN Gateways) and show the Gateways as next hop for advertisements outside of the EVPN domain using a DCI (DC Interconnect).
+This feature rewrites EVPN routes on a set of devices (called EVPN Gateways) and shows the Gateways the as next hop for advertisements outside of the EVPN domain using a DCI (DC Interconnect).

 ### DC1